arcbtc/LNPoS/README.md

 Use an xPub to generate a fresh address for every payment.
 Useful for large purchases.
 Includes a mempool.space QR so the payment can be verified.

 #### Setting up
-Launch portal and enter  a Bip39 xPub
+Launch portal and enter BIP39 xPub and a pin, to make the funcion secure.
 ![Alt text](images/onchain.png?raw=true "LNPoS")

 ### LNURLATM – Meatbag ATM, give refunds, accept cash for sats.